cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/M3_FinalReport.md

 **Node Status Over Time: Graph** The graph displays the progression of node states throughout the simulation, tracking the number of vulnerable (red), and recovered (green) nodes over time in ticks.

 ### Network Model Scenerios
+NetLogo version 6.4 was used to build the Network model and Supply Chain model.
+Version 6.4 can be downladed at the [NetLogo Download page](https://ccl.northwestern.edu/netlogo/download.shtml).
+The Network model can be found here.